Sailing a MOD70 - Speed is a drug..

 And the rush of speed was even more visible, looking behind the boat, looking at the traces we left in our wake.
 To be honest, I might have become slightly numb, as I did not feel or sense much difference between 25 and 35 knots of boat speed.
 Both speeds, sensed like "FAST"!.
 The only big difference was when sailing upwind versus downwind, as the perception of windspeed is quite different: upwind, the wind, rain and spray hit you with twice the speed as when we were going downwind.

 We finished the 40 miles regatta course in 2 hours flat, just behind the three other trimarans.
-All other boats finished the regatta after 4 hours racing, minimum.
+All other (non-trimaran) boats finished the regatta after 4 hours racing, minimum.
 By that time, we were already well underway to our home port: After the race, we sailed another 80 miles, back to "Port-la-ForĂȘt", the base for Drekanenergy, our boat.
-And that distance, we sailed in just under 4 hours - quite a difference compared to the charterboat we sailed over that distance a few years ago, when we needed about 16 hours to cover the same distance.
+And that distance, we sailed in just under 4 hours without pushing the boat.
+Quite a difference compared to the charterboat we sailed some years ago: To cover that distance on a "normal boat!, one would need about 16 hours....

 On the way back to our home port, the wind picked up and the Atlantic swell became bigger: this coast is unprotected from the open ocean swells, and it was impressive to see how the MOD70 sailed the waves.
 It was sooo different, from sailing in transatlantic waves on "slower" boats, where the 3-4 meter waves would run faster than the boat, catch up, lift the boat up and down...

-DrekanEnergy moved almost 2x faster than the waves, so we just fleeewwww over them.
+DrekanEnergy moved almost 2x faster than the waves, so we just fleeewwww over them, skimming the top of the waves.
 Another first in my life: sailing faster than the waves.

 I am not sure if I (finally) got that "need of speed" out of my system now.
 I realize that "speed is a drug", and while I still enjoy cruising and sailing more leisure-ly, from time to time, I do need "my shot", "my kick", "my fix"...